Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Its focus is on delivering a speedy solution.
 Customer support metrics include CSAT, NPS, and customer hold time.

 However, customer success looks at the bigger picture.
-The agenda of a customer success strategy is to generate a positive impact through those interactions and make your relationships with your customer base better.
+The agenda of a customer success strategy is to generate a positive impact through those interactions and customer usage data to make your relationships with your customer base better.

-Customer success focuses on improved customer retention rates, higher LTVs, increased upsell rates, product usage, customer health, cross-sell rates, revenue, and repeat sales.
+Customer success organization focuses on improved customer retention rates, higher LTVs, increased upsell rates, customer health, cross-sell rates, revenue, and repeat sales.
 We shall look at some metrics on how to measure customer success later in this article.

-Customer support has become fundamental in how most companies operate.
-There is a well-defined customer care desk, and there is a module, a script, and often a pre-defined bunch of problems they deal with.
+Customer support has become fundamental in how most companies operate within the technology industry and outside of it.
+There is a well-defined customer help desk, and there is a module, a script, and often a pre-defined bunch of problems they deal with.

-Since, a lot is well-defined in customer care, hiring the right people isn’t tough.
+Since, a lot is well-defined in customer support, hiring the right people isn’t tough.

 Customer success, on the other hand, has been newly introduced to the market.
 Businesses have a problem in establishing their workflow.